 Of course, we can’t fail to mention our favorite fall cocktail–the Apple Cider Martini.
 This goes perfectly with the flavors of Thanksgiving, while it’s a little sweet it is the perfect drink to kick off the holiday.

 What to wear–this is always a fun topic to talk about.
 I remember being expected to dress up as a child for Thanksgiving but we do things more casual these days, and of course an elastic waist is always a good idea.
 We recently had our photos taken, you’ll see them soon in our Christmas Card post, but here’s a photo with the sweater I purchased for photos knowing I’d wear it for Thanksgiving and probably again on Christmas Eve too!
 I seriously love it, the quality is exceptional and the materials justify the price.
 This is such a classic I know I’ll get years of wear out of it.
 If this one is out of your budget, here is one that is very similar for less.

 Below is another option I ordered for photos, this is classic dress that is perfect for the holidays, especially if you want to be a little more dressy.
 The quality and fit of this dress is so nice, this sweater dress would be great on its own with tall boots but you could also wear a jacket or a vest over it.

-Here’s a similar style tunic sweater but in a lighter fabric and today this is just $3o.
-The beige is pretty for this time of year.
+Here’s a similar style tunic sweater but in a lighter fabric, the beige is pretty for this time of year.

 We hope you all have a wonderful Thanksgiving celebration!